-What has not changed are the significant legal training obligations for employers.
-Ontario employers covered by the Act or the Code are still legally required to provide workers with general and workplace-specific WHMIS training.
+What is not changing with this transition are the significant legal training obligations for employers.
+Ontario employers covered by the Act or the Code will still be legally required to provide workers with general and workplace-specific training.
+The training though, will need to cover the new GHS WHMIS.